 - If you start or stop smoking, talk with your doctor.
 How much drug you take may need to be changed.

-- A very bad and sometimes deadly health problem involving the skin (calciphylaxis) has happened with Coumadin.
+- A very bad and sometimes deadly health problem involving the skin (calciphylaxis) has happened with Coumadin (warfarin injection).
 This has happened in people with and without very bad kidney problems.
 Talk with the doctor.

-- If you are 60 or older, use Coumadin with care.
+- If you are 60 or older, use Coumadin (warfarin injection) with care.
 You could have more side effects.

 - This medicine may cause harm to the unborn baby or loss of the unborn baby if you take it while you are pregnant.

-- Use birth control that you can trust to prevent pregnancy while taking Coumadin and for at least 1 month after stopping this medicine.
+- Use birth control that you can trust to prevent pregnancy while taking Coumadin (warfarin injection) and for at least 1 month after stopping Coumadin (warfarin injection).

-- If you get pregnant while taking Coumadin or within 1 month after your last dose, call your doctor right away.
+- If you get pregnant while taking Coumadin (warfarin injection) or within 1 month after your last dose, call your doctor right away.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.